YanLitao/fastDP/Performance_Results.md

 ### Code Baseline

-Original SGD vs Original DPSGD:
+**Original SGD vs Original DPSGD**
-Compared to the original SGD, DPSGD could achieve approximately similar testing accuracy in terms of prediction.
-The runtime of DPSGD is significantly slower than the original one, and the bottleneck of the algorithm is mainly the minibatch_step in backpropagation.
+Compared to the original SGD, DPSGD could achieve approximately similar test accuracy in terms of prediction.
+The runtime of DPSGD is significantly slower than the original one, and the bottleneck of the algorithm is mainly the gradient clipping and noise addition in backpropagation, as shown in the code profiling below.
 However, the upside of using this optimizer is we could better protect the privacy of data while training the model.
 Here we have demonstrated that by using DPSGD, the model can better protect training data from model inversion attack1 by lowering the attacker’s accuracy.

-Model inversion attack is a famous privacy attack against machine learning models.
+Model inversion attack is a famous privacy attack against machine learning models, which is first proposed by [[Fredrikson et al.]](https://www.usenix.org/node/184490).
 The access to a model is abused to infer information about the training data, which raised serious concerns given that training data usually contain privacy sensitive information.
-We use the success rate of model inversion attack as the criteria for the effectiveness of DP training.
+We use the success rate of model inversion attack as the benchmark for the effectiveness of DP training.

- **Profiling Results**

 | Algorithm        | Max time \(s\) | average time \(s\) | Min time \(s\) | Test Acc  | Model Inversion Attack Acc |
 |------------------|----------------|--------------------|----------------|-----------|----------------------------|